calvinmetcalf/cabs/readme.md

 store.check(hash, callback);
 //similar to has but throws an error if the file doesn't exist
 //or it's hash doesn't match it's address hash

+store.writeFile();
+//write to a single file on disc.
+Will only ever emit a single string
+//the hash for the combined file you streamed in.
+//unlike writeStream which chunks a big file into multiple smaller ones
+//which can be handled in memory, this method buffers to disk.
 ```